Subject-Verb Agreement: Rules, Examples, and Usage

 Example:

-Correct: Every student has a book.
+• Every student has a book.

-Correct: Each of the players runs fast.
+• Each of the players runs fast.

 Exceptions and Complexities in Subject-Verb Agreement

-Rule 8: Nouns Ending in ‘S’ that are Singular
+Rule 8: Nouns Ending in ‘S’ That are Singular

-Correct: The news is surprising.
+• The news is surprising.

 Rule 9: Titles and Names